 b.
-Line Orientation (RBANS)11
+Line Orientation (RBANS)

-The Line Orientation task assesses ability to correctly identify the angle and spatial orientation of lines in two-dimensions.
-The participant is presented with 13 lines fanning out in different directions, which they are required to differentiate according to angle.
+The Line Orientation task assesses the ability to correctly identify the angle and spatial orientation of lines in two-dimensions.
+The participant is presented a drawing with 13 equal lines fanning out in different directions from a central point, all lines are numbered (1-13).
+Below this drawing is another containing only two lines from the above array, and they are asked to identify what two number lines the drawing matches.